sebastianburckhardt/ReactiveMachine/content/docs/example-echo.md

 ---
 title: "Example: Echo Service"
 description: Building an echo service
-weight: 4
+weight: 12
 ---

-...
+# Echo Service

+The Echo service demonstrates how we can build an application that responds to events without the user having to consider failure, partitioning, routing messages or deployment details.

-# Affinity
+## Affinity

 We begin by defining an affinity for the client and the server.
 We use the singleton affinities to route everything to a single node.